 We offer the following strategic lessons and examples as inspiration:

 - Seek out markets and customer segments which are first to recover.
-Due to their efforts in containing the virus, organizations may take a second look at Australia, New Zealand, and yes, even China as increasingly attractive markets.
 After 2008, LEGO saw profit growth of more than 60% by focusing on Asian and European markets, which were less affected by the housing market collapse than the US.
 Additionally, while Prius continued to target middle-class shoppers, Tesla began in the early 2000’s by targeting wealthy individuals (with an electric roadster) who were harmed the least by the compounding of the dot-com bubble and 9/11.
 Ask yourself: who, if anyone in your organization, is poring over your customer segments and geographies to forecast who and where might be first to recover?

 - Focus on your customers’ essentials.
 After the 2001 recession, Target began losing ground to Walmart’s guaranteed low prices.
 In response, Target expanded their stores to focus on food and related groceries, which were absolute necessities.
 Target also began partnership programs with Amazon and high-end clothing designers to deliver cheap, yet unique fashion products for a population who wanted to express themselves with the fewest possible dollars.
 Ask yourself: who, if anyone in your organization, is brainstorming new products that will meet essential customer needs, both known and emerging?